Rules of Noon Sakinah and Tanween

 Iqlab: Iqlab means to convert something into another.

-If the letter Baa ( ب ) comes after Noon Sakinah ( ن ) or Tanween the “noon sound” will be changed into Meem ( م ) and the reciter should make a Ghunnah.
-Simply, convert the Noon sound into a Meem sound, and pronounce the letter “Baa” afterwards.
+If the letter Baa ( ب ) comes after Noon Sakinah ( ن ) or Tanween the “noon sound” will be changed into Meem ( م ) and we make a Ghunnah.
+Simply convert the Noon sound into a Meem sound, and pronounce the letter “Baa” afterwards.

 Idgham